Welcome to Go Tri – a fun way to access triathlon for the first time

 - GO TRI Skipton is a 200m pool swim followed by a 9km bike route that is on the road that then finishes with a 2.5km run around paths in Aireville Park.

-We have two events in Skipton this year, details and entry are available to book via British Triathlon:
+We have three events in Skipton this year, details and entry are available to book via British Triathlon:

 What you need to know: